 If you notice increased bruising, don’t stop taking your medication.
 Talk to your healthcare provider first.
 They may be able to adjust your dosage, suggest a new therapy, or make other changes to improve your quality of life.

 Bruising can occur with some autoimmune diseases, such as rheumatoid arthritis.
 Most often, though, it’s linked to low platelet counts.
-With psoriasis, you’re more likely to have high — not low — platelet counts.
-A simple blood test can help your doctor check your platelet count and see if another condition might be contributing to easy bruising.
+Psoriasis has been linked to increased platelet activity and sometimes higher platelet counts, but platelet levels can vary.
+A blood test can help your doctor check whether platelet changes may be contributing to easy bruising.

 It can be hard to tell the difference between a bruise and skin symptoms of psoriasis.
-This may be especially difficult if the bruise is new or your psoriasis diagnosis is recent.
+This may be especially difficult with a new bruise or a recent psoriasis diagnosis.
 Here are a few tips:

 Ask your dermatologist or rheumatologist to take a look if you have questions about skin changes or discoloration.